novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-95.md

 ‘Let’s watch a bit more.’

-I still don’t know.

-Whether Lee Hyun-woo will continue to be like a friend or change like other chaebol heirs who tried to surpass the prince of [Structure] in the past.
+I still don’t know whether Lee Hyun-woo will continue to be like a friend or change like other chaebol heirs who tried to surpass the prince of [Guseong] in the past.

 I think I need to watch more with time.

 * * *

-Meanwhile, that evening, Lee Hyun-woo spent a life with Kim Ah-young.
+Meanwhile, Lee Hyun-woo spent that evening with Kim Ah-young.

 He confided to Kim Ah-young about what happened during lunchtime.